nathanshim12345/NathanS_BlueStampPortfolio/index.md

 Graph 3 - Third graph WITH csv and NO averaging

 # Next Steps
 Next, I will sew my accelerometer on my wrist compression sleeve so I don't have to keep holding on to it, and so the movement of the accelerometer is more natural.
-I'm also going to figure out the bluetooth on my esp32 because I want to display some certain texts on the serial monitor.
-The prints will be things such as when I complete one wrist rotation, the monitor will print out the amount of rotations I've done.
+I'm also going to figure out the bluetooth on my esp32 because I want to display some certain texts on the serial monitor on my phone, and having the esp32 always connect to the computer is a bit inconvenient.

 # First Milestone